Dashauto/Smart-Devices-Final-Project/README.md

 - Integration details with Blynk app for remote monitoring and control.

 ## Self-Designed Communication Protocol
-After a series of designs and tests, we found out that Atmega328P can only receive 4 Bytes of data at once under interrupt mode.
+After a series of designs and tests, we found out that Atmega328P can only receive 4 Bytes of data at once under interrupt mode. eg, `buffer[4]`

 Beacause of time emergency, we do not have enough time to do more test, as a result, we need to embrace this fact.
 That means we need to use only 4 byte of data to create a very short and efficient communication protocol.